reznikmm/meta-ada/README.md

 # meta-ada
-Meta layer for Yocto which adds support for Ada.
+Meta layer for Yocto (`warrior` branch) which adds support for Ada.

 ## How to try

-To build the Ada crosscompiler, you need a native GNAT of the same (or previous) version.
-You can install it from Alire or from packages.
-If you install it in Fedora run:
+To build the Ada crosscompiler, you need a native GNAT of the same (or the previous) version.
+There is no 8.x compiler in in Alire.
+You can install it from packages.
+If you install it in Fedora 29 run:

 ```shell
 dnf install gcc-gnat libgnat-devel libstdc++-static